 Fear of Recurrence Grows Over Time in People Who Are Younger at Diagnosis

-Study finds younger and less optimistic breast cancer experience more fear of recurrence over time
+Study finds younger and less optimistic breast cancer patients experience more fear of recurrence over time

 Fear of recurrence tends to grow over the first year and 6 months after breast cancer surgery in younger women, according to a recent study.
 The study was held in Belgium and published in Psycho-Oncology.